Back to Blog

 Top questions to ask if you’re planning layoffs

 • At a foundational level, what are your sensitive data repositories?
 Which assets are processing sensitive data?
+Building or referencing an asset inventory can help with this.

 • How do you ensure data privacy compliance to prevent penalty fines, or loss of reputation with customers over mishandled data?